Btsan/Navigation-Compass-Solver/README.md

 ### Problem

-The Navigation Compass problem is a game involving 3 rings, $A, B,$ and $C$, which each have their own initial angle and rotation per step --- rings may rotate in multiples of $\frac{\pi}{3}$ either clockwise or counter-clockwise.
+The Navigation Compass problem is a game involving 3 rings, $A, B,$ and $C$, which each have their own initial angle and rotation per step, rings may rotate in multiples of $\frac{\pi}{3}$ either clockwise or counter-clockwise.
 Additionally, the rings only rotate in 3 groups, e.g. ring $A$ may move simultaneously as a group with ring $B$ and/or with ring $c$ or as a group by itself.
 These patterns are not known prior to starting the problem.
 The goal of the player is to rotate the rings such that they are all oriented $\pi$ radians or $180\degree$.
 This can be formulated as solving the following system of equations.

 $$ \cos(a_1 x_1 + a_2 x_2 + a_3 x_3 + a_0) = -1 $$